mnyamamo/CarolinaTaylor.github.io/essays/approach.md

   - JavaScript
 ---

-Java When I first learned about JavaScript, I initially thought of its flexibility.
+When I first learned about JavaScript, I initially thought of its flexibility.
 However, I was truly impressed by its versatility and the many possibilities it brings to the world.
 With this language, a developer can have at least 80% of what they need to create websites and desktop applications, as well as run complex operations.

 There are several programming languages available, such as Python, Java, JavaScript, C/CPP, PHP, Swift, C#, Ruby, and more.
 Among these, what are the advantages and disadvantages of JavaScript?